ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             The total energy becomes -55.56226730 Ry.
 Lower than all previous cases.

-From this we could test many guesses for the total magnetization, and find the value which gives the lowest overall total energy.
-Note that here one can set the total magnetization to be a fractional number which is not physical for molecules.
-This is because we have now a periodic metal systems where itinerant electrons can also be a media to host spin polarization.

-However, finding the ground state total magnetization value can be a trdious job and one can instead pass an option that tells quantum espresso to automatically find the best value.
-This is done by setting the `starting_magnetization` input variable.
+We could keep going like this and try out many different values for the total magnetization to see which one has the lowest total energy (as discussed above, the total magnetization in the unit cell does not have to be an integer).
+Instead of doing this yourself, Quantum Espresso can do it for you: this is achieved by setting the `starting_magnetization` input variable.

 !!! example "Task 2.2 - Relaxed magnetization"

     1. Make another copy of the `02_Fe` directory, and this time set `nspin = 2`, and `starting_magnetization = 1.0` (do not include the
-       `tot_magnetization` variable as this fixes a value).
-Run the calculation and see what the final total magnetization per cell is.
+       `tot_magnetization` variable).
+Run the calculation
+       and see what the final total magnetization per cell is.
 See if you can find a measured value for iron to compare to.